couchbase/query/docs/n1ql-preview-model.md

 referencing fragments; a special syntax for in-document joins; and additional expressions and functions from the N1QL query model.

-This section is not a complete or authoritative reference.
+This section is not a reference guide.
 The syntax presented here is meant to illustrate the style and highlight some non-relational features of the language.

 ### Statement format